pzakeri22/spotify_playlist_app/README.md

 # Spotify App - Search & Add to Playlist

-Single page application which allows users to search a database of songs and create a new playlist to be added to their Spotify account.
+Single page application which allows users to search a database of songs, create a new playlist, then add it to their Spotify account.
+This involved building user authentication with the OAuth 2.0 Implicit Grant authorization framework.

 ## Technologies